sendwyre/yes-compliance-token/YESToken.md

 the happy case where the alert is cleared, we save a lot of fees and token-holder effort by flipping one bit instead of needing to re-issue possibly many coins to many addresses.

+***Limited tokens:*** For security, we also provide a _limited_ token.
+This is a token which cannot be used to mint others.
+In most cases, a token permits its holder to mint new tokens; a limited token cannot.
+This is useful as a division of privilege to more strongly safeguard the production new tokens.
+Systems which do not support such a distinction can simply ignore limited tokens.

-***Finalization:*** Permissible to any token holder, this will prevent the token from ever being moved.
+***Token finalization:*** Permissible to any token holder, this will prevent the token from ever being moved.
 It could only get burned.
 In systems which have no use to move the tokens around once they reach their target, this adds a small degree of safety for tokens to be erroneously (or maliciously) moved.

-***Proxying:*** _TODO/Future/Maybe_: Token 'proxying' to enable the ecosystem owner to delegate token recognition to a specific whitelist of other YES-compatible tokens so that other top-level minters could maintain their own networks of partners, yet remain queryable through a single token interface.
+***Proxying:*** _TODO/Future/Maybe_: Token 'proxying' to enable the ecosystem owner to delegate token recognition to a specific whitelist of other YES-compatible tokens so that other top-level validators could maintain their own networks of partners, yet remain queryable through a single token interface.

 #### Regulatory Mechanics